daanbrugmans/ru-research-seminar-data-science-23-24/d4explainer/D4Explainer_Notes.md

   - The loss function of D4Explainer's model-level explanation model is the distribution loss $\mathcal{L}_{dist}$.
 The counterfactual loss $\mathcal{L}_{cf}$ is not used for model-level explanations, since including it would result in the model giving explanations that do not belong to class $C$.

 # Evidence Given
+- The proposed method of D4Explainer is evaluated with varying benchmarks and baselines.
+  - D4Explainer's ability to provide both counterfactual and model-level explanations is evaluated on both node classification tasks alongside graph classification tasks.
+D4Explainer's performance is compared to the performance of other (counter)factual or model-level GNN explanation mechanisms.
+  - 3 synthetic datasets and 1 real-world dataset for node classification are used, while 1 synthetic dataset and 3 real-world datasets are used for graph classification.
+All synthetic datasets regard classifications of nodes/graphs that belong to a certain type or shape of graphs, such as a cycle, tree, or house.
+All real-world datasets for graph classification regard the representation of molecules as graphs, with atoms represented as nodes.
+  - For counterfactual explanations, the explanations must be tested on both the in-distribution property and the counterfactual property, in addition to their robustness and diversity.
+    - The counterfactual property is measured using three metrics: the counterfactual accuracy $CF-ACC$, which is the proportion of generated explanations that changed the model's prediction, the fidelity $FID$, which measures the change in output probability over the original class, and the modification ratio $MR$, which measures the proportion of edges that were added or deleted.
+    - The in-distribution property is evaluated using the maximum mean discrepancy $MMD$, which can be used to compare graph statistics between the generated counterfactual explanation and the original graph.
+    - Robustness is measured using a Top-$K$ accuracy for counterfactual explanations that are classified correctly irrespective of noise being present in the graph: good counterfactual explanations should be classified consistently even when some noise is present.
+    - Diversity is not measured, but evaluated qualitatively.
+It is shown that D4Explainer's ability to not only delete, but also create edges during the counterfactual explanation creation process, vastly improves D4Explainer's capability of generating diverse counterfactual explanations.
+The ability to create edges is novel and adds a new layer of diversity to D4Explainer.
+  - Model-level explanations are evaluated similarly, excluding benchmarks for the counterfactual property, since it is not relevant for model-level explanations.
+    - *two metrics: target class probability $p$ and $Density$, which is the density of the explanation (#edges/#vertices^2)*
+- The evaluations show that D4Explainer consistently performs best in providing counterfactual and model-level explanations.
+  - egg

 # Shoulders of Giants
 ## GNN Explainability